Dr Adrian Curtin

 I am Director of Education for the Drama department at the University of Exeter.

-I am working with Dr. Claire Warden (Loughborough University) and Dr. Nicholas Johnson (Trinity College Dublin) on a co-edited book collection investigating the legacy of modernism in contemporary theatre.
+I am collaborating with Dr. Claire Warden (Loughborough University), Dr. Nicholas Johnson (Trinity College Dublin), and Dr. Naomi Paxton (Royal Central School of Speech and Drama) on a co-edited book collection investigating the legacy of modernism in contemporary theatre, to be published by Edinburgh University Press.

 I welcome enquiries from prospective PhD students on any subject relevant to my research expertise.
 If you are interested in working with me, please send a 500-word outline of your proposed research topic, along with a CV.